 Call it the bag of fun and make it as accessible as possible during your trip.
 Don’t tell your kids what you pack.
 The excitement is good motivation to behave until they’re situated on the plane.

 19. Pack a lint roller to clean up dry spills.

-20. Order Prime Now for anything you (inevitably) forget.
+20. Utilize Amazon Prime for anything you (inevitably) forget.

-No one is perfect, so the chances are high that you’ll forget something.
-If you’re in a major city then just order through Prime Now to get free 2-hour delivery.
+No one is perfect, so the chances are high that you’ll forget something, even with handy packing hacks.
+Rest easy you can always order anything you desperately need using Amazon Prime.
+And if you’re in a major city, then just order through Amazon Fresh or Whole Foods to get free 2-hour delivery.